peteroupc/html3dutil/doc/MathUtil.md

-If the view rectangle's aspect ratio doesn't match the desired aspect ratio, the view rectangle will be centered on the viewport or otherwise moved and scaled so as to keep the entire view rectangle visible without stretching or squishing it.
+If the view rectangle's aspect ratio doesn't match the desired aspect ratio, the view rectangle will be centered on the viewport or otherwise moved and scaled so as to keep the entire view rectangle visible without stretching or squishing it; the projection matrix generated will then use a view volume based on the new view rectangle.

-The projection returned by this method only scales and/or shifts the view, so that objects with the same size won't appear smaller as they get more distant from the "camera".
+The projection returned by this method only scales and/or shifts the view, so that objects with the same size won't appear smaller as they get more distant from the "eye".

-This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
-See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for information on the meaning of coordinates when using this matrix and on adjusting the matrix for other conventions.
+See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for information on the meaning of coordinates when using this matrix and on adjusting the matrix for different coordinate systems.

 #### Parameters

-* `l` (Type: number)<br>Leftmost coordinate of the view rectangle.
+* `l` (Type: number)<br>Leftmost coordinate of the orthographic view.
-* `r` (Type: number)<br>Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that X coordinates increase from left to right.
-If "l" is greater than "r", X coordinates increase in the opposite direction.)
+* `r` (Type: number)<br>Rightmost coordinate of the orthographic view.
+See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for more information on the relationship between the "l" and "r" parameters.
 * `b` (Type: number)<br>Bottommost coordinate of the orthographic view.
-* `t` (Type: number)<br>Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that Y coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
-If "b" is greater than "t", Y coordinates increase in the opposite direction.)
+* `t` (Type: number)<br>Topmost coordinate of the orthographic view.
+See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for more information on the relationship between the "b" and "t" parameters.
+* `n` (Type: number)<br>Distance, in eye space, from the "eye" to the near clipping plane.
-* `n` (Type: number)<br>Distance from the "camera" to the near clipping plane.
-A positive value means the plane is in front of the viewer.
+* `f` (Type: number)<br>Distance, in eye space, from the "eye" to the far clipping plane.
+See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for more information on the "n" and "f" parameters and the relationship between them.
-* `f` (Type: number)<br>Distance from the "camera" to the far clipping plane.
-A positive value means the plane is in front of the viewer. ("n" is usually less than "f", so that Z coordinates increase from near to far in the direction from the back to the front of the "eye", as they do in WebGL when just this matrix is used to transform vertices.
-If "n" is greater than "f", Z coordinates increase in the opposite direction.)
-The absolute difference between n and f should be as small as the application can accept.
 * `aspect` (Type: number)<br>The ratio of width to height of the viewport, usually the scene's aspect ratio.

 #### Return Value